RahulGhosh041291/gpl-auction/OWNER_REGISTRATION_500_FIX.md

 2. Alter the `co_owner_block` column to DROP NOT NULL
 3. Alter the `co_owner_unit_number` column to DROP NOT NULL

-### Step 2: Wait for Render Deployment 🔄
+### Step 2: Wait for Render Deployment ✅
 The code has been pushed to GitHub.
-Render will automatically deploy the new version with the migration endpoint (~5-10 minutes).
+Render automatically deployed the new version with the migration endpoint.

-### Step 3: Run the Migration
+### Step 3: Run the Migration ✅
-Once deployed, call the migration endpoint:
+Executed successfully at 06:06 UTC on October 11, 2025:

 ```bash
 curl -X POST https://gpl-auction-backend.onrender.com/api/admin/migrate-owner-registrations
 ```

-Expected response:
+Response:
 ```json
 {
   "status": "completed",